glotovvladimir/MicroservicesCourse/README.md

 - Product app

 Zipkin server starts on http://localhost:9411 \
-Eureka server starts on http://localhost:8761
+Eureka server starts on http://localhost:8761 \
+Netflix Hystrix used for fallback behaviour

 ### Eureka server
 Registers other services to perform inter service calls using application name